MITCH DAVIS

 Fucking sick, right?
 I’ve got DOZENS of these.
 Most of them are pretty bad.
 Still.

 Another complete disclaimer about AI.
 AI is an advanced Ctrl + F. I completely ignore all of its technical corrections outside basic usage cases (captain vs. Captain, for example).
 I do not like using em dashes and semicolons for everything.
 AI gives its lower-order grammatical suggestions and I apply higher-order thinking and do a better job.
 It’s as simple as that.
-I love syntax, but for me it is the last step in the process, and the fiddliest.
+I pay attention to grammar, but for me it is the last step in the process, and the fiddliest.
 Also, when dealing with thematics, imagery, symbolism, breaking down any concept at all, narrative structure, pacing etc., y’know, storytelling, that’s my job.
 My heart is fine, I do not need a pacemaker.

 Okay, thank you!
 Buy my book.
 If you’d like to read a sample of my upcoming work please head over to the Writing tab.